menu Menu

 Posted in grammar, stelae, texts Continue reading

-Horemheb praising the solar deity Ra-Horakhty.
-A relief from his Memphite tomb which he built before becoming the king.
+Great Overseer of Troops Horemheb praising the solar deity Ra-Horakhty.
+This relief (Leiden EG-ZM3019) comes from his Memphite tomb, built in the years before he become king.

 Posted in stelae, texts Continue reading

-One of the largest shabtis ever found comes from the 18th or 19th Dynasty and features an interesting "shabti spell" - a spell to avoid corvée labor in the afterlife.
+One of the largest shabtis ever found (Leiden AST 43) comes from the 18th or 19th Dynasty and features an interesting "shabti spell" - a spell to avoid corvée labor in the afterlife.

 Posted in grammar, texts Continue reading

-A 19th Dynasty stela made of faience depicting a couple giving praise to Osiris and Anubis.
+A 19th Dynasty stela (Leiden AD 37) made of faience depicting a couple giving praise to Osiris and Anubis.
+Anubis

 Posted in stelae, texts Continue reading